 Another of Harry Robertson’s songs sings the praise of the adaptable Aussie worker.
 The men who manned the old ex-naval Fairmile to hunt humpback whales out of Byron Bay were trawler men used to fishing and prawning with nets.
 Now with a tractor mounted on the deck for a whale winch and a harpoon gut mounted forward, they went whale hunting Aussie Style.

-Faustus (Paul Sartin, Saul Rose, and Benji Kirkpatrick) sang Ballina Whalers in 2008 on their eponymous Navigator CD Faustus.
+Saul Rose sang Ballina Whalers in 2008 on Faustus’ eponymous Navigator CD Faustus.
+They noted:

 The Ballina Whalers sang this song as The Humpback Whale on their 2012 EP Lowlands.